JamesTsay-12/blog-site/_posts/2025-10-28-Investment-reallocation-anticipating-a-dip.md

 His strategy is a form of value investing, staying flexible and looking for quality companies with high earnings per share.
 You can see more on his philosphy here:
 [Transcript: Will Danoff (Ritholtz, Sep 2020)](https://ritholtz.com/2020/09/transcript-will-danoff/)

-One of my concerns, is they do allocate a large portion of their funds to single stocks (Meta at 15% as of October 2025)
+One of my concerns, is they do allocate a large portion of their funds to single stocks (e.g. META at 15% as of October 2025)

 #### Spotlight on Warren Buffett & Berkshire Hathaway (BRK.B)